1. Incorrect Pricing

 There are two obvious marketing tools that nearly every seller uses: open houses and classified ads.
 Unfortunately, these two tools are rather ineffective.
 Less than 1% of homes are sold at open houses, and less than 3% are sold because of classified ads.
 In fact, REALTORs® often use open houses solely to attract future prospects, not to sell that particular house.
 Does your REALTOR® have a website?
 There are very few successful real estate professionals who don’t, and for good reason.

-Your REALTOR® should employ a wide variety of marketing techniques and should be committed to selling your property; he or she should be available for every phone call from a prospective buyer.
-Most calls are received, and open houses are scheduled, during business hours, so make sure that your REALTOR® is working on selling your home during these hours (many REALTORs® work part-time).
+Your REALTOR® should employ a wide variety of marketing techniques and be committed to selling your property.
+He or she should be available for every phone call from a prospective buyer.
+Most calls are received, and open houses are scheduled, during business hours, so make sure your REALTOR® is working on selling your home during these hours (many REALTORs® work part-time).